5F8575tree/study-notes-repo/figma.md

 # Misc Tips

 If you are grabbing everything and you accidentally grab the frame, too.
 Press enter to deselect the frame, and you will be left with the selection of all the items within the frame only.

+You can measure the difference between two items by selecting one, then holding alt, and hovering your mouse over the second item.

+**CSS to Position Items** You can change the dimensions and position of an item by using the CSS properties: the arrow keys will move the item and you can see the CSS top and left move.
+If you hold ctrl while using the arrow keys you can alter the height and width of an item.
+This is good to alter things from, say, width 149 to width 150, giving more readable code.

 ## Community